Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     does not train with the provided default training parameters.**
 - Float Properties: None
 - Benchmark Mean Reward: 0.7
-  - To speed up training, you can enable curiosity by adding the `curiosity` reward signal in `config/trainer_config.yaml`
+  - To train this environment, you can enable curiosity by adding the `curiosity` reward signal in `config/ppo/Hallway.yaml`

 ## Bouncer